predt/COVID-20/README.md

   * Standardizing Country/Province/State/County codes
   * Standardizing dates and data types/formats
   * Cleaning the data and fixing confusing entries
+  * Integrating an augmented version from all sources (future releases)
   * Optimizing the data for machine learning applications

 ## Data Structure